Selenium Java SDK

 2configuration.setRootSelector(".some-selector"); // css selector

-AXE Configuration
+Axe Configuration

 1EvincedConfiguration configuration = new EvincedConfiguration();